A beautiful villa immersed in Mediterranean vegetation, overlooking the sea

 Please note: The villa is located in a pedestrian-only area of Capri.
 Luggage and shopping can be delivered via special electric vehicles.

-Main villa:Bedroom 1: 1 x double bed, en-suite bathroom and air conditioningBedroom 2: 3 x single beds, two of which can make up a double bed, en-suite bathroom and air conditioningBedroom 3: 1 x double bed, en suite bathroom and air conditioningBedroom 4: 2 x single beds that can form a double bed, shared bathroom with bedroom 5Bedroom 5: 2 x single beds, shared bathroom with bedroom 4
+Main villa:Bedroom 1: 1 x double bed, en-suite bathroom and air conditioningBedroom 2: 1 x double bed, plus 1 single bed, en-suite bathroom and air conditioningBedroom 3: 1 x double bed, en suite bathroom and air conditioningBedroom 4: 2 x single beds that can form a double bed, shared bathroom with bedroom 5Bedroom 5: 2 x single beds, shared bathroom with bedroom 4

 Bedroom 6 – (Dependence - Extra) 1 x double bed, en-suite bathroom and air conditioning